Anne Beatts, groundbreaking comedy writer, dead at 74 - WTMJ

 By The Associated Press

-NEW YORK (AP) — Anne Beatts, a groundbreaking comedy writer who was on the original staff of “Saturday Night Live” and later created the cult sitcom “Square Pegs,” has died.
+NEW YORK (AP) — Anne Beatts, a groundbreaking comedy writer with a taste for sweetness and the macabre who was on the original staff of “Saturday Night Live” and later created the cult sitcom “Square Pegs,” has died.
 She was 74.

 Beatts died Wednesday at her home in West Hollywood, California, according to her close friend Rona Kennedy.
 Kennedy, a film producer and a fellow faculty member at Chapman University, did not immediately know the cause of death.

-Starting in 1975, Beatts was among a team of gifted writers that included Rosie Shuster, Alan Zweibel, Marilyn Suzanne Miller and such cast members as Dan Aykroyd and Chevy Chase who helped make “Saturday Night Live” a cultural phenomenon.
+Starting in 1975 and running for five seasons, Beatts was among a team of gifted writers that included Rosie Shuster, Alan Zweibel, Marilyn Suzanne Miller and such cast members as Dan Aykroyd and Chevy Chase who helped make “Saturday Night Live” a cultural phenomenon.
+With Shuster, she would invent the beloved young nerds — the nasally, Marvin Hamlisch-adoring Lisa Loopner (played by Gilda Radner) and high-pantsed goofball Todd DiLaMuca (Bill Murray), and help coin such catchphrases as Lisa’s, “That’s so funny I forgot to laugh.”

+Beatts would later draw upon her own acknowledged background as an outsider in high school for her own series “Square Pegs.”

+“If you look looked at the nerds, she knew that world,” Zweibel told The Associated Press.
+“She and Rosie handled those characters with love.
+She knew that world.
+If you look at ‘Square Pegs,’ the title alone speaks volumes.”

-In 1982, she developed her own series, what was then a rare sitcom centering on teen-age girls and starring Sarah Jessica Parker in an early breakthrough role.
-“Square Pegs” lasted just one season but was praised for anticipating — and even topping — the teen comedies John Hughes would soon become famous for.
+Premiering in 1982, “Square Pegs” was then a rare sitcom centering on teen-age girls and starring Sarah Jessica Parker in an early role as a first-year high school student trying to fit in.
+“Square Pegs” lasted just one season but was loved by critics and later praised for anticipating — and topping — the teen comedies John Hughes would soon become famous for.

 “The show was also just plain cool, speaking to teens with a shared interest in their interests that made young people feel seen before the Hughes movies would have a similar effect,” New York magazine’s Jen Chaney wrote in 2020.
 “No other show on TV back then would have focused an entire episode on a Pac-Man addiction or a New Wave-themed bat mitzvah that featured the actual band Devo performing ‘That’s Good.’”